NCAR/esm-collection-spec/collection-spec/collection-spec.md

     - [Installation](#installation)
     - [Usage](#usage)

+## Overview

 This document explains the structure and content of an ESM Collection.
 A collection provides metadata about the catalog, telling us what we expect to find inside and how to open it.
 The collection is described is a single json file, inspired by the STAC spec.

-The ESM Catalog specification consists of three parts:
+The ESM Collection specification consists of three parts:

 ### Collection Specification

 The _collection_ specification provides metadata about the catalog, telling us what we expect to find inside and how to open it.
-The descriptor is a single json file, inspired by the STAC spec.
+The descriptor is a single json file, inspired by the [STAC spec](https://github.com/radiantearth/stac-spec).

 ```json
 {